sctlcd/boutique-ado-customized-latest-version/README.md

 ## About <a name="About"></a>

-The purpose of this project is to improve the user interfaces: look and feel, the presentation and the interactivity of the initial Boutique Ado website version and adding features.
+The purpose of this project is to improve the user interfaces: look and feel, the presentation and the interactivity of the initial Boutique Ado website version and adding features relative to user interface improvements (gallery, button page down).

 Back to [top](#TableOfContents)